 St. Roch cemetery is located on 1725 St. Roch Avenue in the historic St Roch Neighborhood, only miles from the French Quarter.
 While bike and motorized tours are forbidden, walking is allowed.
 Now this cemetery is open to the public, but the chapel is closed due to finalizing its restoration

 There are four cemeteries at the end of Canal Street: St Patrick, Greenwood, Cypress Grove, and Odd Fellows Rest; To visit these cemeteries, take the Canal streetcar conveniently labeled “Cemeteries.”

 These cemeteries are currently open for visiting but do not allow motorized or bicycle tours.
-To tour, take the streetcar on Canal labeled Cemeteries, at its last stop you’ll be surrounded.
+To tour, take the streetcar on Canal labeled Cemeteries, and at its last stop, you’ll be surrounded.
 St Patrick will be behind you, Cypress grove to the left, and Greenwood will be straight ahead.

 St. Louis #3 is in one of New Orleans’s oldest neighborhoods, Bayou St. John near the end of Esplanade Avenue.